-Initially we recruited two consanguineous families, one Turkish (Family 1) and one Omani (Family 2) (Figure 1).
-In Family 1, two male double first cousins have bilateral SNHL, intellectual disability, AI and severe myopia (Supplementary Figure 1).
+Initially, we recruited two consanguineous families, one Turkish (Family 1) and one Omani (Family 2) (figure 1).
+In Family 1, two male double first cousins have bilateral SNHL, intellectual disability, AI and severe myopia (online supplemental figure 1).
 In addition to the shared phenotype, one (II:3) also has bilateral cataracts and the other (II:6) has unilateral renal agenesis and pyloric stenosis.
-Analysis of GeneChip® Human Mapping 250K Nsp SNP data from affected individuals II:3 and II:6 showed two homozygous regions encompassing chr7:34,080,354-41,760,000 and chr22:49,714,781-51,1756,26.
-Exome sequencing of II:3 and II:6 revealed a shared homozygous variant in PLXNB2 within the region on chromosome 22, c.2413A>T, p.(Ile805Phe) (Table 1) which segregates with disease in the family (Supplementary Figure 2).
-It affects the extracellular portion of the protein, specifically the first cell surface receptor IPT domain and is predicted to be damaging by all pathogenicity prediction software tested (Supplementary Table 2).
-The residue affected is highly conserved (Supplementary Figure 3) and the variant is absent from gnomAD.
-Individual II:3 was also found to carry variant c.388G>A, p.(Glu130Lys) in crystallin beta 3 (CRYBB3; MIM123630) (Supplementary Figure 4), which is likely to explain the bilateral cataracts observed in him (MIM#609741).[34]
-Variants that passed population and pathogenicity prediction filters but were not investigated further are detailed in Supplementary Table 3 for each family.
+Analysis of GeneChip Human Mapping 250K Nsp SNP data from affected individuals II:3 and II:6 showed two homozygous regions encompassing chr7:34,080,354-41,760,000 and chr22:49,714,781-51,1756,26.
+Exome sequencing of II:3 and II:6 revealed a shared homozygous variant in PLXNB2 within the region on chromosome 22, c.2413A>T, p.(Ile805Phe) (table 1) which segregates with disease in the family (online supplemental figure 2).
+It affects the extracellular portion of the protein, specifically the first cell surface receptor IPT domain, and is predicted to be damaging by all pathogenicity prediction software tested (online supplemental table 2).
+The residue affected is highly conserved (online supplemental figure 3) and the variant is absent from gnomAD.
+Individual II:3 was also found to carry variant c.388G>A, p.(Glu130Lys) in crystallin beta 3 (CRYBB3; MIM123630) (online supplemental figure 4), which is likely to explain the bilateral cataracts observed in him (MIM#609741).34 Variants that passed population and pathogenicity prediction filters but were not investigated further are detailed in online supplemental table 3 for each family.